-- The extent to which this activity occurs around the EMS is currently unquantified. - There have been instances of quantities of chalk being removed from beaches, for commercial and non-commercial purposes, although a lack of evidence has prevented investigation in most cases.
-Further awareness raising may be needed to prevent further occurences.
+- The extent to which this activity occurs around the EMS is currently unquantified; - There have been incidents of quantities of chalk being removed from beaches, for commercial and non-commercial purposes, however a lack of evidence has prevented investigation in most cases.
+Further awareness raising may be needed to prevent further incidents.